 Hyperspectral Imaging in Neurosurgery

-HSI is an advanced imaging technology that captures a wide spectrum of light from each pixel in an image.
-This capability allows for the identification of various materials based on their spectral signatures.
-While HSI is used in fields like agriculture and environmental monitoring, it has significant potential in medical fields, especially in fluorescence-guided surgeries to distinguish tumors from healthy tissues.
+HSI is a powerful imaging technique that captures an extensive spectrum of light per pixel, enabling the identification of materials by their spectral signatures.
+Although traditionally used in fields like agriculture and environmental monitoring, HSI has significant potential in medical applications, especially fluorescence-guided surgeries for tumor delineation.

-For example, fluorescence-guided surgery using 5-aminolevulinic acid (5-ALA) allows the visualization of malignant gliomas.
-This compound is absorbed by tumor cells and is metabolized into protoporphyrin IX (PpIX), which fluoresces under specific wavelengths of light.
+For instance, using 5-aminolevulinic acid (5-ALA) in surgery allows malignant gliomas to fluoresce under specific light, revealing tumor boundaries.
 However, traditional fluorescence data analysis often struggles with complexities due to tissue heterogeneity and optical artifacts.
 Therefore, there is a need for novel approaches to enhance the reliability and effectiveness of fluorescence-guided imaging in neurosurgery.

 Deep Learning for Hyperspectral Imaging